inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (n v)
 *:_R_R_L120
-S:    Eleven invitations for Thanksgiving vacation arrived in :advance of November.
+S:Eleven invitations for Thanksgiving vacation arrived in :advance of November.
 In vain have a dozen relatives invited :me to visit Vermont, Virginia, and Nevada.
 I love being :invited and I believe in never avoiding an invitation to any